 The idea of the festival is based on rich photographic traditions of the city of Bydgoszcz, Poland, where until the 1990s the second largest factory in the country producing photographic materials FOTON operated.
 On the basis of this cultural heritage, we have created a precursor festival dedicated to traditional photography, whose strong point is a modern educational platform.
 The festival's goal is to promote traditional photography and present current trends in this field.

-The Vintage Photo Festival is the only such opportunity in Poland, and the first in the world to give access to so many exhibitions, author meetings and photographic workshops devoted to old photographic techniques in one place and time.
+The Vintage Photo Festival is the only such opportunity in Poland, and one of the first in the world to give access to so many exhibitions, author meetings and photographic workshops devoted to old photographic techniques in one place and time.
 So far the festival's guests have been Eva Rubinstein, Tadeusz Rolke, Laurent Benaïm, Amy Friend, Rie Yamada, Eric Schütt, Teresa Gierzyńska, Wojciech Prażmowski, Marja Pirilä.
 In addition, we presented the work of Masha Iwaszincowa, Tomasz Gudzowaty, Bogdan Konopka, Tonje Bøe Birkeland and many others.